Sovgut/gatekeeper/README.md

     constructor: any;

     /**
-     * Is should current exceptions options is passed through to all children's in scheme.
+     * Is should current exception options is passed through to all children's in scheme.
      *
      * Default: `false`.
      */